• Skip to content

 Depending on the school or college you choose an EMT-B course will take between six months and up to two years to complete.
 The amount of coursework involved in each course will vary from one hundred and twenty hours up to one hundred and fifty hours.
 Some courses will require that students are certified in CPR before they begin whereas other courses will include CPR Certification within their curriculum.

-[highlight]The syllabus for an EMT-B can include the following:[/highlight] [list icon=”icon: chevron-right” icon_color=”#f32845″ class=””]
+[highlight]The syllabus for an EMT-B can include the following:[/highlight] [list icon=”icon: chevron-right” icon_color=”#f32845″ class=””]- How to assess and deal with emergency situations

-• How to transport patients
+- How to transport patients

-• How to assess the condition of a patient quickly and accurately
+- How to assess the condition of a patient quickly and accurately

-• How to utilize field equipment correctly
+- How to utilize field equipment correctly

 Cost of EMT Training